yorikvanhavre/FreeCAD-NativeIFC/README.md

 * Start the `Tools` → `Addon Manager` which will automatically find FreeCAD-BlenderBIM addon in the workbench list.
 * Install FreeCAD-BlenderBIM addon
 * Restart FreeCAD
-**Result:**
-FreeCAD-BlenderBIM workbench should be available in the workbench dropdown list.
+**Result:** FreeCAD-BlenderBIM IFC importer should be available in open/insert file dialogs

 #### Manual install